-To support these deterrence goals and correct any Russian misperceptions of advantage, the 1073 President will have an expanding range of limited and graduated options to credibly deter 1074 Russian nuclear or non-nuclear strategic attacks, which could now include attacks against U.S. 1075 1076 NC3, in space and cyber space.
-These requirements put a premium on the survivability, flexibility and readiness of Western nuclear and non-nuclear capabilities to hold diverse types of 1077 Russian targets at risk throughout a crisis or conflict, and point to the continuing great value of 1078 1079 the flexibility inherent in the combination of the U.S. nuclear Triad, U.S. and other NATO non-1080 strategic nuclear forces deployed in Europe, and the nuclear forces of our British and French
+To correct any Russian misperceptions of advantage and credibly deter Russian nuclear or non-nuclear strategic attacks-which could now include attacks against U.S. NC3-the President must have a range of limited and graduated options, including a variety of delivery systems and explosive yields.
+These requirements put a premium on the survivability, flexibility and readiness of Western nuclear and non-nuclear capabilities to hold diverse types of Russian targets at risk throughout a crisis or conflict, and point to the continuing great value of the flexibility inherent in the combination of the U.S. nuclear triad, U.S. and other NATO non-strategic nuclear forces deployed in Europe, and the nuclear forces of our British and French allies.

-1081 allies.